clarkwinkelmann/bugnplay-parser/README.md

 ## Disclaimer

-I wrote and used this script in a way that I condider making fair use of the `bugnplay.ch` webservers resources.
+I wrote and used this script in a way that I consider making fair use of the `bugnplay.ch` webservers resources.
 No query was made more that one time (everything is cached), only one query happened at a time (no async) and I didn't fetch all years at once.

 **Use it at your own risks !**